amandagsa/amandagsa/README.md

 -->

-- Junior developer;
+- Backend developer;
-- Learning Java, Javascript and Angular;
+- Java and Angular;

 ------------